wahrwolf/ba-thesis/chapters/600-discussion.md

 ### Training with additional Attention Types
 In the thesis I used only a very simple attention type for the models.
-However since the prefix constraints add additional meta information, a more complex attention type might benefit emensly from this mechanism.
+However since the prefix constraints add additional meta information, a more complex attention type might benefit immensly from this mechanism.

 ## Future work
-Based on my findings I suggests the following future projects:
+Based on my findings I suggest the following future projects:
 ### Reviewing of Domain Control Mechanism on different Language Pairs
 Most domain control and adaption mechanism are only tested for one or two language pairs.
 However my findings indicate that the language selection can have a huge impact of the performance of domain control mechanism.